TjarkMiener/likelihood_combiner/README.md

 - PyYAML
 - Matplotlib

-## Uninstall CTLearn
+## Uninstall LikelihoodCombiner

 ### Remove Anaconda Environment

-First, remove the conda environment in which CTLearn is installed and all its dependencies:
+First, remove the conda environment in which LikelihoodCombiner is installed and all its dependencies:

 ```bash
 conda remove --name lklcom --all